Erkan-Yilmaz/Gridcoin-tasks/README.md

 Bugs obviously belong to the [Gridcoin bugtracker](https://github.com/gridcoin/Gridcoin-Research/issues)
 * e.g. most of the tasks in category: [wallet](https://github.com/Erkan-Yilmaz/Gridcoin-tasks/labels/wallet) will go there after more detailing, ...
 * keep in mind: before reporting in the bugtracker, please search if your bug exists there already

+Backup:
+* see [here](https://github.com/Erkan-Yilmaz/Gridcoin-tasks/blob/master/read_offline.MD) how you can backup the Gridcoin tasks (e.g. for reading offline)

 ![alt text](https://i.imgur.com/IPq8wdr.jpg "Gridcoin")